YassinKina/AraNormTokenizer/README.md

 ## Current Challenges

 - Handling letters with *shadda* (ّ) currently causes incorrect tokenization, often splitting words where they should remain intact.
   - To mitigate this, clitics are temporarily kept attached to the words they follow to avoid erroneous splits.
   - Further improvements are planned to correctly handle *shadda* and improve tokenization accuracy.
-- Initially camel tools library was used for tokenization, but there were some compatibility issues with certain modules from the library.
+- Rule-based clitic segmentation can mistakenly tokenize short three-letter words that begin with a one-letter clitic, incorrectly treating the initial letter as a prefix.
+For example بَحۡرِ becomes [ب ,حر] instead of [ بحر ]

 ---